Strawberry French Toast Bake is all the rage in our household right now. Grab the recipe here and prepare to fall in love!

 - Toss sliced strawberries into bread cubes and pour into baking dish

-- In a large bowl, combine eggs, milk, yogurt, cinnamon, nutmeg and vanilla
+- In a large bowl, combine eggs, milk, yogurt, sugar, cinnamon, nutmeg and vanilla

-- Pour over bread cubed and cover.
-Set in refrigerator over night for best results, or for a minimum of 2 hours
+- Pour over bread cubes and cover.
+Set in refrigerator overnight for best results, or for a minimum of 2 hours

 - Preheat oven to 350 F